- If you live, work, worship, volunteer, or attend school in Dutchess, Ulster, Orange, or Putnam County, you are eligible for membership.

 - If your name appears as a joint owner on another member’s account and you do not have a primary account of your own, you are not yet a member— but you are eligible to join.

 Online Account Opening For New Members

-Membership is established by opening a savings account in your name with as little as $5.
-You can visit one of our branches, or simply use our online application to join online (must be age 18 or over to join online).
-If you choose to establish your membership online, you are automatically required to open a savings account.
-In addition to that account, you may also choose to open a checking or money market account.
+Membership is established by opening a primary savings account in your name with as little as $5.
+You can visit one of our branches, or simply use our online application to join (must be age 18 or over to join online).
+If you choose to establish your membership online, you are automatically required to open a primary savings account.
+In addition to that account, you may also choose to open a checking, money market, or certificate account.

 Additionally, as you go through the application and establish your membership, you also have the option to:

 - Request an ATM / Visa Debit Card and order paper checks.

 - Request Internet Banking, Bill Pay, and MAGIC access.

 - Request direct deposit.

 - Set up overdraft protection (as applicable to the type of accounts opened).

 If you choose to open your accounts with a joint member, you can do so during the account opening process.